core-wg/corrclar/draft-bormann-core-corr-clar.md

 #### Match Boxing

-The security processing of (Group) OSCORE is agnostic of the value assumed by the CoAP Token and MessageID.
-Also, (Group) OSCORE can be seamlessly used in the presence of (cross-)proxies that will change the value of the CoAP Token and MessageID on the different communication legs.
+The security processing of (Group) OSCORE is agnostic of the value assumed by the CoAP Token and Message ID.
+Also, (Group) OSCORE can be seamlessly used in the presence of (cross-)proxies that will change the value of the CoAP Token and Message ID on the different communication legs.
 This does not affect the security processing at the (Group) OSCORE endpoints.

 Before any security processing is performed, the only use that (Group) OSCORE makes of the Token value is on the CoAP client upon receiving a response, in order to retrieve the right Security Context to use for decrypting and verifying the response.